unix/views/README.md

 <br/>

-### What is
+### What is `views`

-- Display page views dynamically now
+- Display page views dynamically now.
-- No server required, no install required
-- Free, just use
+- Easy to set up and use by anyone.
 - Support `svg` / `react hooks`

 <br/>